Precision Higgs physics at the LHC

 SFitter is our general tool to connect physics models with a large number of parameters with a correspondingly large number of measurements.
 Do not call it `fitting tool', because there is so much more it can (and should) do.
 For instance, it unfolds the many correlated ways the different Higgs couplings affect the observed counting rates in the different LHC channels.
 This includes correlated statistical, systematic, and theory uncertainties.
 The SFitter output is a global log-likelihood map plus a detailed local study of its maxima.

-SFitter-Higgs extrapolation of Higgs couplings measurements at future Higgs factories (2017).
+SFitter-Higgs projection of Higgs couplings measurements at future Higgs factories (2017).

 This is an update of our earlier ILC analysis, now including a circular setup.
 We use the non-linear HEFT or coupling modifications to avoid assumptions on the custodial symmetry, which are built into the dimension-6 SMEFT Lagrangian.
 It's the eternal battle between linear and circular, energy and luminosity...